 Guilt is a powerful emotion that impacts our lives consciously and unconsciously.
 Guilt can make us punish ourselves and affects our ability to feel positive.
 Throughout the grief process, especially when associated with having to make a sudden euthanasia decision, grieving pet owners place massive amounts of guilt upon themselves.

-Our brain cycles through never-ending “what-if” scenarios such as, “did I make the right decision?” or “what if I had just another day with my pet?” and even, “I should have noticed that mass or slight limp sooner.”
+Our brain cycles through never-ending “what-if” scenarios such as, “did I make the right decision?”
+Or “what if I had just another day with my pet?”
+And even, “I should have noticed that mass or slight limp sooner.”

 Guilt commonly leads to increased feelings of anxiety and even panic when we place the blame for the experience upon ourselves.
-The important thing to remember is to allow ourselves to process through our emotion in a healthy way.
+The important thing to remember is to allow ourselves to process through our emotions in a healthy way.

 It can be easy to cycle quickly out of control when our emotions are placing more and more pressure upon ourselves.
 We can easily feel completely burdened, overwhelmed, and unable to meet our daily needs throughout our grief process.
 We feel as though we don’t deserve to experience happiness, joy, and sometimes even comfort throughout this time.
 We avoid experiences, people, or places that might impact that negative cycle or distract us from it.

-If you feel this cycle happening to you, it can be helpful to ask ourselves, “what would my pet want for me?”
+If you feel this cycle happening to you, it can be helpful to ask ourselves, “What would my pet want for me?”
 Meaning, would your pet want you to suffer and place blame, or would they be understanding with you?
 Would they want for your happiness regardless of what happened?

 Healthy Distraction (Even When You Don’t Want To)